kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/compact-a-database.md

    2024-08-13T18:11:31.438Z [Debug] [] Compaction target blockheight is: 4114162
    2024-08-13T18:11:31.438Z [Debug] [] targetBlockHeight: 4114162
    ```

+   All other messages are recorded in the log files in the directory you specified for the `--log-dir` command-line argument.

 4. Stop your node.

 5. Restart your node with the new compacted database directory.